shivangiprasad/shivangiprasad.github.io/README.md

 Shivangi Prasad
 ==================

-Doctorate Student in High Energy Physics @ University of Illinois at Urbana-Champaign
+Doctorate Student in Nuclear Physics @ University of Illinois at Urbana-Champaign

 ## [Projects](./assets/)
 * SeaQuest